Achieve NIS2 Compliance with 42Gears Solutions

 GDPR (General Data Protection Regulation): Established in 2018, GDPR emphasizes data protection.
 It sets strict requirements on how EU member states handle personal data, empowering individuals with control over their information.

-NIS2 (Network and Information Systems Directive): A recent directive aiming to elevate cybersecurity standards across the EU.
+NIS2 (Network and Information Systems Directive): Now in full effect, NIS2 elevates cybersecurity standards across the EU.
 Unlike GDPR's focus on data, NIS2 targets essential infrastructure providers.
-It mandates a robust level of cybersecurity for these organizations to safeguard critical services.
+It mandates a robust level of cybersecurity for these organisations to safeguard critical services.

 NIS2 Expands Covered Sectors To Strengthen EU Cybersecurity

-In a move to fortify Europe's overall cybersecurity posture, the NIS2 Commission is expanding the number of sectors covered by the directive.
-This broader scope aims to encompass all organizations considered critical to societal infrastructure.
-Consequently, sectors like food production, waste management, and their entire supply chains will now fall under the directive's regulations.
+NIS2 has significantly expanded the number of sectors covered by the directive to encompass all organisations considered critical to societal infrastructure.
+Sectors including food production, waste management, and their entire supply chains now fall under the directive's regulations.
 The directive differentiates between "essential entities" and "important entities".

 Essential Entities: